Frontier Nursing Service: Development of the Frontier Graduate School of Midwifery

+Addition of Family Nursing Education

 As the number of births decreased in Leslie County during the 1980s it became difficult to support a traditional midwifery program.
 During this time period, the Community-based Nurse-midwifery Education Program (CNEP) began as a pilot project funded by the PEW Foundation.
 The development of the CNEP was originally a cooperative effort of the Maternity Center Association (MCA), the National Association of Childbearing Centers (NACC), Frances Payne Bolton School of Nursing, Case Western Reserve University (FPBSON/CWRU) and the Frontier Nursing Service (FNS).
 The goal was to enable nurses to remain in their communities while obtaining graduate education as nurse-midwives and ultimately increase the number of practicing nurse-midwives working in underserved areas.
-Through an affiliation with FPBSON/CWRU students completed a certificate education with FSMFN and attained a master's degree in Nursing by completing nine credits on the FPBSON/CWRU campus in Cleveland, Ohio.
+Through an affiliation with FPBSON/CWRU students completed a certificate education with FSMFN and attained a master's degree in nursing by completing nine credits on the FPBSON/CWRU campus in Cleveland, Ohio.
 The pilot project was very successful.
 In 1990, the FSMFN recognized that the CNEP model of education matched its own goals and mission.
 The President of the School and the Board of Directors voted to adopt the CNEP as its nurse-midwifery education program in 1991.
 Since then, FSMFN has graduated over 1000 nurse-midwives.

 In the late 1960s, the Frontier Nursing Service recognized that as health care options became more complex, a broader based education was necessary for nurses to be able to provide comprehensive primary care to all family members.
 At this time the FSMFN developed the first certificate program to prepare family nurse practitioners.
-In 1970, the name of the School was changed to the Frontier School of Midwifery and Family Nursing (FSMFN) to reflect the addition of the FNP program.
+In 1970, the name of the school was changed to the Frontier School of Midwifery and Family Nursing (FSMFN) to reflect the addition of the FNP program.
 The last class to graduate from the combined family nurse-midwifery program was in August 1990.
 The Community-based Family Nurse Practitioner (CFNP) education program was reestablished in 1999 using the CNEP distance education model.
 With the acceptance of CFNP class 1 in 1999, the Frontier School of Midwifery and Family Nursing comes full circle in its mission to educate nurses to provide primary care that is comprehensive, safe, and culturally sensitive.